14/03/2026

 Companion planting isn't just for big gardens; it works a treat in vertical systems too.
 Simple pairings can deter pests or boost growth.
 For example, basil planted near tomatoes is said to improve their flavour and deter some pests.
 Marigolds can help keep nematodes away from roots.

 And don't forget about end-of-season care.
 As autumn rolls in, harvest any final crops.
 For plants like tomatoes, you can pick them green and ripen them indoors.
 Then, prepare your systems for winter.
 Clean out old compost, wash pots, and store delicate systems away from the worst of the weather.
 This makes spring planting so much easier.
-Regularly harvesting outer leaves from lettuce and spinach plants encourages continuous growth and extends the yield period significantly.
+Regularly harvesting outer leaves from lettuce and spinach plants encourages continuous growth and extends the yield period.
 Thinking vertically and seasonally means planning for those spring, summer, and even autumn harvests, ensuring your efforts are rewarded year-round.
 For more in-depth advice on specific plant care, check out the detailed guides on solisstrata.com.
+For fruiting plants, timely pruning can also help direct energy into flowers and fruit instead of extra leafy growth.

 How to Get More from Your Vertical Garden (A Mini How-To)